Enum Definitions

 New Enum

-- Enter the values.
-The order you enter them becomes the Enum's value order, which is used for graph axes and sorting
+3. Enter the values.
+The order you enter them is recorded as the Enum's value order.
+This order is applied to graph axes and sorting when the column is set to the ordinal scale

 Validation Rules